dfsnow/sno.ws/content/writing/2023-11-25-exporting-jellyfin-stats-to-grafana.md

 ]
 ```

-Note that the query above is just returning a couple arbitrary rows from the `PlaybackActivity` table.
-A more complicated custom SQLite query can be used to fetch "live" stats.
-For example, the query below will only return rows for things that are currently playing and will also generate its own timestamp for use in Prometheus.
+Note that the test query above just returned a couple arbitrary rows from the `PlaybackActivity` table.
+I needed a more complicated SQLite query to fetch "live" stats.
+I came up with the query below, which only returns rows for things that are currently playing and also includes a timestamp for use in Prometheus.

 ```sql
 SELECT